jphmrst/PLC/src/plc/vfp/Relations.lagda.md

 _ : 2 ≤ 4
 _ = s≤s {n = 3} (s≤s {n = 2} z≤n)
 ```

-It is not permitted to swap implicit arguments, even when named.
+However it is not permitted to swap implicit arguments, even when
+named.

 ## Precedence

 We declare the precedence for comparison as follows:

 ```
 infix 4 _≤_
 ```